 Employee using VR to learn work processes.

-VR: An Innovative Learning Tool
+VR Learning: An Innovative Training Tool

 Virtual Reality in the Industry